Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/09-ddc_chain/README.md

 ### Converting Kernel Functions to Kernel Classes

-Functionality included in the `init()` function is migrated to the new kernel C++ class constructor.
-The main kernel function wrapper is migrated to a new class `run()` member function.
+The new kernel C++ class constructor incorporates functionality from the `init()` function.
+The new class `run()` member function incorporates the main kernel function wrapper.

 ![figure3](images/functions_to_classes_1.png)

 Create a header file for the class.
-You are required to write the `static void registerKernelClass()` method in the header file.
+You must write the `static void registerKernelClass()` method in the header file.
 Inside the `registerKernelClass()` method, call the `REGISTER_FUNCTION` macro.
-This macro is used to register the class run method to be executed on the AI Engine core to perform the kernel functionality.
+This macro registers the class run method to execute on the AI Engine core to perform the kernel functionality.

 ![figure4](images/functions_to_classes_2.png)